Jul i Valhal: Plot

 Sofie soon realizes that she could have Loki make a spell which would keep her from having to move to Singapore.
 Loki says this would be a simple spell for him to make, but she would have to unchain his final bond.
 Sofie begins to, but decides against it and runs back to the house, again with Loki calling after her to come back.
 She talks to Jonas about it, and Jonas is disappointed that she did not get the spell, because he has become very close to Sofie.
 He again goes to the dolmen without Sofie knowing, and tells Loki that he is willing to unchain him for the rune stick he had made for Sofie, and proceeds to do so.
 However, Tove shows no sign of staying in Denmark, and even prints out a picture of the Singaporean hotel in which they will be staying, and shows it to Sofie, pointing out their exact room.
 Sofie is upset with Jonas for having been tricked so easily.

 The two return to the dolmen to see if Loki is still there, but he is not.
 While they stand there, a heavy snow begins to fall.
 Back at the house, Ragnhild comments that the snow is so heavy that it is almost like Fimbulwinter.
-She tells the children that Fimbulwinter is the harbinger of Ragnarok, which she describes as the battle in which all humans, gods, and giants will die.
-But, she adds, it won't come until Loki has been freed from his chains.
+She tells the children that Fimbulwinter is the harbinger of Ragnarok, which she describes as the battle in which all humans, gods, and giants will die, but she adds, it won't come until Loki has been freed from his chains.
 This makes Jonas and Sofie worried, because they know Loki has truly been freed.

 Sofie and Jonas then set up a hideout in Loki's old dolmen where they can make plans on how to stop Loki, and effectively stop Ragnarok.
 They then discover a tunnel behind the stone snake that leads to Asgard.
 They ask the gods about Loki, but none of them want to talk about him.
 Jonas and Sofie do not tell them that Loki has escaped because they are afraid.
 They decide that the one friendly place where Loki must be hiding is in Hel, the land of the goddess Hel.
-They then travel there, and meet Hel and Balder.
-Balder tells them that Loki is indeed hiding out there.
+They then travel there, and meet Hel and Balder, the latter telling them that Loki is indeed hiding out there.